Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 \subsection{The contributions of the work}

-The novelty of the present paper arises at the three levels mentioned above: stochastic calculus, SPDEs and stochastic optimal control.
-Indeed stochastic optimal control for infinite dimensional problems is a motivation to complete the theory of calculus via regularizations.
+The novelty of the present paper arises at the three levels mentioned above: stochastic calculus, infinite dimensional stochastic differential equations and stochastic optimal control.
+Indeed stochastic optimal control for infinite dimensional problems is also a motivation to complete the theory of calculus via regularizations.

-The stochastic calculus part starts (Sections \ref{SecStochInt}) with a natural extension (Definition \ref{def:forward-integral}) of the notion of forward integral in Hilbert spaces introduced in \cite{DiGirolamiRusso09} and with the proof of its equivalence with the classical notion of integral when we integrate a predictable process w.r.t. a $Q$-Wiener process (Theorem \ref{th:integral-forrward=ito-brownian}) and w.r.t. a general local martingale (Theorem \ref{th:integral-forrward=ito-martingale}).
+The stochastic calculus part starts (Sections \ref{SecStochInt}) with a natural extension (Definition \ref{def:forward-integral}) of the notion of forward integral in Hilbert (and even Banach) spaces introduced in \cite{DiGirolamiRusso09} and with the proof of its equivalence with the classical notion of integral when we integrate a predictable process w.r.t. a $Q$-Wiener process (Theorem \ref{th:integral-forrward=ito-brownian}) and w.r.t. a general local martingale (Theorem \ref{th:integral-forrward=ito-martingale}).

 In Section \ref{SecTensor}, we extend the notion of Dirichlet process to infinite dimension.
 Let $\X$ be an $H$-valued stochastic process.
 According to the literature, $\X$ can be naturally considered to be an {\it infinite dimensional Dirichlet process} if it is the sum of a local martingale and a zero energy process.
 A {\it zero energy process} (with some light sophistications) $\X$ is a process such that the expectation of the quantity in Definition \ref{def:per-nota} converges to zero when $\varepsilon$ goes to zero.
-This happens for instance in \cite{Denis}, over though that decomposition also appears in \cite{maroeck} Chapter VI Theorem 2.5, for processes $\X$ associated with an infinite-dimensional Dirichlet form.
+This happens for instance in \cite{Denis}, even though that decomposition also appears in \cite{maroeck} Chapter VI Theorem 2.5, for processes $\X$ associated with an infinite-dimensional Dirichlet form.

 Extending F\"ollmer's notion of Dirichlet process to infinite dimension, a process $\X$ taking values in a Hilbert space $H$, could be called {\it Dirichlet} if it is the sum of a local martingale $\M$ plus a process $\A$ having a zero scalar quadratic variation.
-However that natural notion is not suitable for an efficient stochastic calculus for SPDEs.
+However that natural notion is not suitable for an efficient stochastic calculus for infinite dimensional stochastic differential equations.

 Similarly to the notion of $\chi$-finite quadratic variation process we introduce the notion of $\chi$-Dirichlet process as the sum of a local martingale $\M$ and a process $\A$ having a zero $\chi$-quadratic variation.